Last Updated on August 7, 2025 by Arnav Sharma

 - The

-resource’s name is set based on the value of thedeploy_environment
+azurerm_resource_groupresource’s name is set based on the value of thedeploy_environmentvariable.
+Ifdeploy_environmentis"production", the name will be"prod-rg".
+Otherwise, it will be"dev-rg". - The

-resource’s name includes a suffix that depends on whetherdeploy_environment
+azurerm_virtual_networkresource’s name includes a suffix that depends on whetherdeploy_environmentequals"production"or not.

 resource "azurerm_storage_account" "example" {